JyJyJcr/ngx-rust/nginx-sys/README.md

 ## Features

 - `vendored`: Enables the build scripts to download and build a copy of nginx source and link against it.
   This feature is enabled by default.
+- `alloc`: Enables the components using memory allocation.
+If no `std` flag, `alloc` crate is internally used instead.
+This flag is mainly for `no_std` build.
+- `std`: Enables the components using `std` crate.
+Currently the available components are same to when specifying `alloc` only.
+  This feature is enabled by default.

 ## Output variables